eugenesvk/bypass-paywalls-chrome-clean/README.md

 ### Troubleshooting
 * This add-on works best alongside [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).
 * If a site doesn't work try turning off uBlock and refreshing.
+* If you live in the EU, also consider installing the extension [I don't care about cookies](https://addons.mozilla.org/en-US/firefox/addon/i-dont-care-about-cookies) in order to remove cookie warnings.
 * Make sure the (new) site is checked under Options.

 ### Changelog